-All television station SEUs with five or more full-time employees, and all radio station SEUs with eleven or more full-time employees, must file a "Broadcast Mid-Term Report" on FCC Form 397 with the Commission by the first day of the month which constitutes the mid-point of their license terms.
+All television station SEUs with five or more full-time employees, and all radio station SEUs with eleven or more full-time employees must file a "Broadcast Mid-Term Report" on FCC Form 397 with the Commission by the first day of the month that constitutes the mid-point of their license terms.
 A copy of that report form is attached hereto as Attachment D. The two Annual EEO Public File Reports for the two annual periods preceding the date of filing must accompany the Form 397 filing.
-The form also requires the SEU to identify by name and title the particular official who has been assigned "overall responsibility for equal employment opportunity" at the station.
-The SEU should assume that this person may be called by the FCC or a third party to verify this information and to determine whether the person's appointment is bona fide.
-Accordingly, the person should be knowledgeable about and very much involved in setting, implementing and enforcing the station's EEO policy and program.
-The person should also be made aware that the FCC or a third party may call him or her to ascertain such involvement.